Testing for Lyme Disease in Dogs

 How is Lyme disease diagnosed?

-The traditional blood tests for diagnosing Lyme disease have replaced by two new tests called the C6 Test and Quant C6 test.
+The traditional blood tests (PCR, ELISA, Western Blot, joint fluid analysis) for diagnosing Lyme disease have been replaced by two new tests called the C6 test (commonly called a Snap 4Dx) and Quantitative C6 test (QC6).

-The C6 test is a preliminary blood test that detects antibodies against a very specific protein called “C6”.
-This protein is unique to the Borrelia bacteria, and the presence of antibodies to C6 suggests active Lyme infection.
-The C6 antibodies can be detected three to five weeks after a dog is bitten by an infected tick, and may be found in the blood stream even before the dog shows signs of illness.
-The C6 test is offered as part of a package of tests that looks for other tick-borne diseases.
-The test can be done by your veterinarian in-clinic or the blood sample can be sent to the laboratory for testing.
+The 4Dx, test is a preliminary blood test that detects antibodies against a very specific protein called C6.
+This protein is unique to the Borrelia bacteria, and the presence of antibodies to C6 suggests exposure to Borrelia and infection.
+The C6 antibodies can be detected as soon as four weeks after a dog is bitten by an infected tick, and may be found in the blood stream even before the dog shows signs of illness.
+The 4Dx test is offered as part of a package of tests that looks for other tick-borne diseases.
+The test can be done by your veterinarian in-clinic or the blood sample can be sent to an outside laboratory for testing.

-A positive C6 Test means antibodies to C6 were found.
-The next step is to do a Quant C6 test, which determines if the levels of antibody are high enough to justify treatment.
-If the value of the Quant C6 is higher than 30 IU/mL and signs of illness are present then antibiotic treatment should be considered.
-If the Quant C6 is less than 30 IU/mL and there are no signs of illness, then treatment may not be necessary.
+A positive C6 test means antibodies to C6 were found.
+The next step is to do a QC6 test, which determines if the levels of antibody are high enough to justify treatment.
+If the value of the QC6 is higher than 30 IU/mL and signs of illness are present, then antibiotic treatment should be considered.
+If the QC6 is less than 30 IU/mL and there are no signs of illness, then treatment may not be necessary.

-In addition to doing the Quant C6 test, your veterinarian may want to take samples of blood and urine to assess kidney function and to look for protein in the urine.
+In addition to doing the QC6 test, your veterinarian may want to take samples of blood and urine to assess kidney function and to look for protein in the urine.
 A positive test for protein in the urine could signal serious underlying kidney disease.

-• a moderate to high value of Quant C6
+• a moderate to high value of QC6

 • signs of illness compatible with Lyme disease at the time of testing